[Much of my site will be useless to you if you've got the images turned off!]

 For the next six years he was the superintending engineer of the construction of the Cumberland Road east of the Ohio River, a national highway, then being prosecuted by the General Government.
 At the same p183 time he was engaged in the building and repairs of the fortifications and harbors of the Delaware River and Bay, including the great breakwater at the mouth of the latter.
 During this tour of duty he was promoted, May 14, 1828, to be a Captain; and July 7, 1838, a Major of the Corps of Engineers.

 Having exhibited conspicuous executive abilities, Major Delafield was selected to succeed Bvt.
-Lieut.-Colonel Indicates a West Point graduate and gives his Class.De Russy, Sep.
+Lieut.-Colonel Indicates a West Point graduate, Class of 1812: a link to his biographical entry in Cullum's Register.De Russy, Sep.
 1, 1838, in the Superintendency of the U. S. Military Academy.
 With his accustomed energy and industry, he at once set about surveying and establishing the boundaries of the public domain, ejecting all trespassers who had settled thereon; constructing new roads, and laying out the beautiful "Chain Battery" walk, since such a romantic feature of West Point; enlarging the Library with many scientific and military books; making new acquisitions to the Drawing Department, and greatly improving the Chemical Laboratory.
 In a few years, with very restricted means, he added new quarters, contributing much to the comfort of both officers and men.
 Under special appropriations he erected a new Artillery Laboratory, and the spacious and beautiful Observatory, with its ample halls for philosophical apparatus, lecture and recitation rooms, three elevated towers for the transit instrument, equatorial telescope, and mural circle, and in its eastern wing accommodations for the fine Library of the Academy, containing over 20,000 volumes.
 But by far the most important addition made during Major Delafield's administration was, under the authority of Secretary Poinsett, the introduction of horses for the Artillery and Cavalry instruction of Cadets.
 This timely addition, since 1839, has infused new life into the Light Artillery and Cavalry arms of service.
 Not only have these equestrian exercises given health as well as instruction to Cadets, but every battlefield proclaims their inestimable value.
 Major Delafield carried out many other salutary reforms, improved the discipline of the institution, and materially increased its reputation both at home and abroad.
 Major Delafield, however, was not a popular superintendent.
 The young are ever restive under restraint, and even the elder members of his command, while freely admitting his superior administrative abilities, did not take kindly to the iron rule of his arbitrary will.

 Upon being relieved, Aug.
 15, 1845, from the Military Academy, he became, for the next ten years, the superintending engineer of the fortifications of New York harbor, particularly of the defenses of the Narrows, where, on the Staten Island side, he built Fort Richmond (now Wadsworth), one of the finest works on the Atlantic Coast.
 During this same period he was one of the Board of Engineers.
 As a member of this board, in 1851, he, with other officers of rank and long experience, was requested to submit his views to the House of Representatives upon the questions: "How far the invention and extension of railroads had superseded or diminished the necessity of fortifications on the seaboard;" "In what manner, or to what extent, the navigation of the ocean by steamers, and particularly the application of steam to vessels of war, and recent improvements in artillery and other military inventions and discoveries, affect the question;" and "How far vessels of war, steam batteries, ordinary merchant ships and steamers, and other temporary expedients, can be relied upon as substitutes for permanent fortifications for the defense of large seaports."
 Major Delafield's reply ably defended the existing system of seacoast defenses, and in some forcible remarks predicted the important part which submarine warfare by torpedoes was destined to assume in future conflicts.